lgreco/cdp/docs/source/COMP460/organization.rst

 * Graph algorithms (destroy your enemies' train network!)
 * String algorithms

-From there we begin to explore a few more advanced topics: the commonalities of some algorithms for graphs, topological sorting, graph homomorphism, and verifiability.
+From there we begin to explore a few more advanced topics: the commonalities of some algorithms for graphs, topological sorting, graph isomorphism, and verifiability.

 Next we explore some challenging problems that are very difficult to solve (NP-hard problems) and how we can compromise our approach to reach acceptable, but not perfect, solutions.
 Usually we look at the satisfiability problem, weight independent sets, etc.